TheClooneysPlayground/11ty-blog-demo/posts/github-code-embeds.md

 ## Goals and Constraints

-I set a few guardrails before writing any code:
+I set a few guardrails before having GPT Codex write any code:

 - **Stay build-time friendly.** Everything should be resolved during the Eleventy build so the rendered HTML already contains the code (great for search engines,